asn42/website/content/documentation/lock_picking/canette/index.en.md

 +++
-title = "Cadenas et canette"
+title = "Padlocks and can"
-description = "Ouvrir un cadenas à l'aide d'un simple bout de canette avec l'" [extra] untranslated = "documentation/lock_picking/canette/index.fr.md" translations = [
+description = "Open a padlock with a simple piece of can" [extra] untranslated = "documentation/lock_picking/canette/index.fr.md" translations = [